prime31/Nez/Nez.Persistence/JSON_README.md

 ```

 The non-collection `Variant` subclasses are `ProxyBoolean`, `ProxyNumber` and `ProxyString`.
 A variant can also be `null`.
 Any `Variant` object can be directly encoded to JSON by calling its `ToJson()` method or passing it to `Json.Encode()`.

+Variant's can also be turned back into strongly typed objects via the `VariantConverter.Make<T>` method.

 ## Meta